If you want to find out about routes to ride on the Hills or other leisure trails, see MalvernTrail.

 There is a small section of separated cycle path from the roundabout to the edge of Powick, which is of very limited use by itself.

 Science Park/North End Lane

-We are told that “the route will be marked using cycle symbols in the road, about 1.5 metres out from the kerb, so that they can be seen if vehicles are parked.
+In 2007, Cycle Malvern was told that “the route will be marked using cycle symbols in the road, about 1.5 metres out from the kerb, so that they can be seen if vehicles are parked.
 Separate to the scheme, is a pelican crossing going in on Barnards Green Road between Geraldine Road and Pound Bank Road.
 This will assist cyclists in getting out at the junctions.”